 (1) Definitions specific to this chapter:

+(a) “40 C.F.R.
+Part 98” or “40 C.F.R §98” means the United States Environmental Protection Agency’s Mandatory Greenhouse Gas Reporting regulation including any applicable subparts.
+All references are adopted by reference as if it was copied into this rule.
+References mentioned in this rule are adopted as they exist on July 1, 2021, or the adoption date in WAC 173-400-025(1), whichever is later.

-(a) "Biomass" means nonfossilized and biodegradable organic material originating from plants, animals, or microorganisms, including products, by-products, residues and waste from agriculture, forestry, and related industries as well as the nonfossilized and biodegradable organic fractions of industrial and municipal wastes, including gases and liquids recovered from the decomposition of nonfossilized and biodegradable organic material.
+(b) "Biomass" means nonfossilized and biodegradable organic material originating from plants, animals, or microorganisms, including products, by-products, residues and waste from agriculture, forestry, and related industries as well as the nonfossilized and biodegradable organic fractions of industrial and municipal wastes, including gases and liquids recovered from the decomposition of nonfossilized and biodegradable organic material.

-(b) "Carbon dioxide equivalent" or "CO2e" means a metric measure used to compare the emissions from various greenhouse gases based upon their global warming potential.
+(c) "Carbon dioxide equivalent" or "CO2e" means a metric measure used to compare the emissions from various greenhouse gases based upon their global warming potential.

-(c) "Department of licensing" or "DOL" means the Washington state department of licensing.
+(d)

-(d) "Director" means the director of the department of ecology.
+(e) "Director" means the director of the department of ecology.

-(e) "Ecology" means the Washington state department of ecology.
+(f) "Ecology" means the Washington state department of ecology.

+(g) “Electric power entity” includes any of the following that supply electric power in Washington: (A) Electricity importers and exporters; (B) retail providers, including multijurisdictional retail providers; and (C) first jurisdictional deliverers.
+See WAC 173-441-124 for more detail.

-(f) "Facility" unless otherwise specified in any subpart of 40 C.F.R.
-Part 98 as adopted by September 1, 2016, means any physical property, plant, building, structure, source, or stationary equipment located on one or more contiguous or adjacent properties in actual physical contact or separated solely by a public roadway or other public right of way and under common ownership or common control, that emits or may emit any greenhouse gas.
+(h) "Facility" unless otherwise specified in WAC 173-441-122, WAC 173-441-124, or any subpart of 40 C.F.R.
+Part 98 as adopted in WAC 173-441-120, means any physical property, plant, building, structure, source, or stationary equipment located on one or more contiguous or adjacent properties in actual physical contact or separated solely by a public roadway or other public right of way and under common ownership or common control, that emits or may emit any greenhouse gas.
 Operators of military installations may classify such installations as more than a single facility based on distinct and independent functional groupings within contiguous military properties.

-All source categories in WAC 173-441-120 are considered facilities even if the source category name includes the word "supplier."
+(i) “Fuel products” means petroleum products, biomass-derived fuels, coal-based liquid fuels, natural gas, and liquid petroleum gas as established in 40 C.F.R.
+Part 98 Subparts LL through NN.
+Assume complete combustion or oxidation of fuel products when calculating GHG emissions.

+(j) “Fuel supplier” means any of the following.
+See WAC 173-441-122 for more detail.

+(i) a supplier of petroleum products,

+(ii) a supplier of biomass-derived fuels,

+(iii) a supplier of natural gas including:

+operators of interstate and intrastate pipelines,

+suppliers of liquefied or compressed natural gas,

+natural gas liquid fractionators,

+local distribution companies.

+(iv) a supplier of liquid petroleum gas, or

+(v) a supplier of coal-based liquid fuels.

-(g) "Greenhouse gas," "greenhouse gases," "GHG," and "GHGs" includes carbon dioxide, methane, nitrous oxide, hydrofluorocarbons, perfluorocarbons, and sulfur hexafluoride.
+(k) "Greenhouse gas," "greenhouse gases," "GHG," and "GHGs" includes carbon dioxide, methane, nitrous oxide, hydrofluorocarbons, perfluorocarbons, and sulfur hexafluoride.
 Beginning on January 1, 2012, "greenhouse gas" also includes any other gas or gases designated by ecology by rule in Table A-1 in WAC 173-441-040.